 The Middle School course offerings are characterized by a special elective activity program, age-appropriate methodology, and schedules, faculty, and facilities exclusively designated for the Middle School.
-Sixth grade is traditionally considered the culminating year of primary school in Honduras and, therefore, concludes with a sixth-grade graduation ceremony.
 The seventh and eighth grade school years fulfill requirements established by the Honduran Ministry of Education “Ciclo Común” Curriculum.
-Additionally, the school-wide (N-12) curriculum of the American School is aligned with and fulfills U.S. national standards in all academic areas.
+Additionally, the school-wide (N-12) curriculum of the American School is aligned with and fulfills U.S. national standards in core academic areas.

 Cooperative Learning is encouraged in the middle school as studies show positive results in student engagement and motivation when learning activities are presented in small groups (student teams, games and tournaments, simulations, and group investigation).
 Differentiated teaching methods have been set as a school-wide initiative as these techniques encourage learners to receive instruction according to their individual needs.
 Student accommodations and individual educational plans are used to support students in achieving the learning goals.
 Teachers design units of study based on program enduring understandings and essential questions.
 Student performance is evidenced by classroom and standardized assessments which are aligned with the established goals.